-ELECTION OF DIRECTORS
+ELECTION OF DIRECTORS TO CLASS OF 2014

 Our Board of Directors is divided into three classes.
-Each class consists, as nearly as possible, of one-third of the total number of directors, and each class has a three-year term.
-Vacancies on the Board may be filled only by persons elected by a majority of the remaining directors.
+Two classes consist of three directorships and one class consists of four.
+Each class has a three-year term.
+Vacancies on the Board may be filled by persons elected by a majority of the remaining directors.
 A director elected by the Board to fill a vacancy in a class, including any vacancies created by an increase in the number of directors, shall serve for the remainder of the full term of that class and until the director's successor is elected and qualified.